e-s-l/ivs-session-roster/README.md

 - Silly little script to get the roster for the up-coming week's VS experiments.
 - Good practice in regex, but not really that practical...

+- It works but is slow and the whole approach feels wrong... will return to this another time, refreshed.

 ## NOTE: